 In 2007, Schlegel Hall, formerly a 30-room dormitory, was renovated into a facility for academic programs, offices, and student fellowship.
 The building is home to faculty offices, Field Education, the Academic Support Center, the Black Church Studies office and Doctor of Ministry and Continuing Education offices.
 As part of the renovation, a one-story classroom section was added onto the west side of the building.
-It houses four classrooms that can be converted into large and small spaces.
-The building, including break-out rooms, is equipped for wireless internet connection, and there are electrical outlets in the floor for laptop computers.
-The lower level is a designated student lounge, equipped with a small kitchenette, lockers, study carrels, flat screen television and space for student gatherings.
+It houses four break-out rooms, is equipped for wireless internet connection, and there are electrical outlets in the floor for laptop computers.
+The lower level is a designated student lounge, equipped with a small kitchenette, lockers, study carrels, flat screen television and space